What’s the fastest way to multiply money?

 Keely went back to the auction the next month, bought something else and flipped it, and this is how she got started reselling.

-As you get a feel for buy and reselling stuff you know well, you can branch out into other niches.
+As you get a feel for buying and reselling stuff you know well, you can branch out into other niches.
+(One Side Hustle Show guest reported earning up to $4000 a month flipping books!)

 Keely said using the sold filter on eBay is a great way to check what’s selling, and how much for.
 But she also said you often need to act fast and learn how to use your “gut feeling” when making purchases.